SafaeHana/GOMOKU-Alpha-Beta-algorithm/README.md

-# GOMOKU with Alfa-Beta AI Algorithm
+# GOMOKU with Alfa-Beta AI Algorithm:

 Gomoku is a two-player strategy game played on a grid.
 The objective of the game is to get five of your pieces in a row (horizontally, vertically, or diagonally) before your opponent does.
 ## it's developed using the AI algorithm of : Alfa-Beta